ChifiSource/Toolips.jl/README.md

 **Toolips.jl** is a **fast**, **asynchronous**, **low-memory**, **full-stack**, and **reactive** web-development framework **always** written in **pure** Julia.
 Here is Toolips.jl in a nutshell:
 - **Fast and secure**.
 All routes are served through Julia, and anything that can be written must be written using a method that can only write very specific types.
 - **HTTPS capable**, load balancer friendly.
 Can easily be deployed with SSL.
-- **Extendable** servers, components, and methods, they are all extendable!
+- **Extensible** servers, components, and methods, they are all extendable!
 - **Modular** applications.
 Toolips applications are regular Julia modules.
 - **Regular Julia** projects.
 - **Declarative**, high-level syntax.